kengibson1111/go-stdlib/README.md

 ## crypto/sha1

 This shows 2 ways to create the same checksum using a sha1 hash.

+## crypto/sha256

+This shows 2 ways to create the same checksum using a sha256 hash.
+Also covers the use of sha224.

 ## crypto/tls
 A little prework required for the server and client.